TEAC 1020 Language and Literacy 1

 Coordinator Julie Lennon Opens in new window

-Description The unit is only offered to students enrolled in the Bachelor of Education (Primary) Aboriginal and Torres Strait Islander Education program.
-The unit examines ways of enhancing children's language learning through speaking, listening, reading and writing as they begin to create and understand the oral, written and visual texts of their environment.
+Description The subject is only offered to students enrolled in the Bachelor of Education (Primary) Aboriginal and Torres Strait Islander Education program.
+The subject examines ways of enhancing children's language learning through speaking, listening, reading and writing as they begin to create and understand the oral, written and visual texts of their environment.
 Current literacy and language theories are examined.
 The diverse needs of learners are considered and appropriate teaching strategies to develop literacy skills are explored.
 Students will appreciate children's literature and the way it can be used to promote literacy and language learning in a variety of early learning contexts K-2.
-The unit prepares individuals for more advanced units involving language and literacy, and primary English teaching specialisation.
+The subject prepares individuals for more advanced subjects involving language and literacy, and primary English teaching specialisation.

 Student Contribution Band HECS Band 1 10cp

 Level Undergraduate Level 1 subject

 Equivalent Subjects EDUC 2004 - Language and Literacy 1 - AREP